brokensandals/export_manager/README.md

 # export\_manager

-This tool helps manage automatic backups of data from cloud services.
+This tool helps manage automatic exports/backups of personal data (for example, from cloud services like Todoist or Goodreads).

+It handles:

+- Running exports according to a schedule (note: export\_manager itself must be run via a scheduler like cron/launchd/etc)
+- Keeping data and logs organized
+- Cleaning up old data
+- Gathering metrics and generating reports to help you see whether your backups are working

+Terminology:

+- **dataset**: a collection of parcels from a particular source, and related config and metadata
+- **parcel**: data exported on a single occasion (e.g. your Todoist data retrieved on 2020-0215T01:02:03Z) and related metadata

 ## Getting Started